-While large employers may be able to offer permanent work to interns, there are still many reasons to find an internship, work placement or graduate job with a small business.
-For example, in a small business you'll enjoy early responsibility, gain experience working across a number of functions and have more chance to engage with senior colleagues.
-The opportunities to gain skills while working for an SME or small business far outweigh the challenges you'll encounter.
+While large organisations may be able to offer higher salaries to candidates, there are still many reasons to find an internship, work placement or graduate job with a small business.
+For example, in a small business you'll enjoy early responsibility, gain experience working across several functions and have more chance to engage with senior colleagues.
+The opportunities to gain skills while working for an SME or small business far outweigh the challenges you'll encounter when looking for opportunities.

 What is an SME?